tdmg-traisimove/traisimove-ansible/README.md

     example.com:
       # Change 'test@example.com' with the email address of the admin (used by certbot).
       certbot_email: "test@example.com"
+      # Change 'oracular' with the Ubuntu version codename, such as 'oracular' or 'focal'
+      ubuntu_codename: "oracular"
 ```

 3. Run Ansible